NREL/rex/examples/NREL_Data/README.rst

     (``2022-01-01 00:45:00+00:00``) defining the temporal value of each data step.

-    - There is a special use case for TMY data where ``time_index`` is not mandatory and may be superceded by ``tmy_year``.
-In this case the month, day, hour, and minute will be inferred from the data array position and the year will be supplied from this ``tmy_year`` dataset

     - The ``time_index`` dataset will be a 1 dimensional array that must have the same length as the temporal dimension of the datasets.

+  - ``tmy_year`` which is ONLY required for TMY data. ``tmy_year`` includes a value per timestep and per point which contains a single integer value defining the year that the TMY data was derived from.

 - Each file includes any number of datasets that include the model outputs.
 Each dataset is a variable e.g. “wind_speed” or “ghi”.